 |Julia Lawrence (Reappointed from April 1st, 2018)||

-Julia’s involvement in Netball coaching, administration and management spans over 20 years.
-A former Secondary PE teacher, Julia took up the Coaching Director role at Netball Victoria in 1995 where she worked for 15 years in various technical, development and corporate roles.
+Julia’s involvement within the sports industry spans over 20 years.
+A former secondary PE teacher, Julia took on the role of Coaching Director at Netball Victoria in 1995 where she worked for 15 years in various technical, development and corporate roles.
 Moving to Singapore in 2011 with her family, Julia worked with Netball Singapore for 5 years as Technical Manager overseeing both Coach and Umpire Development.
-She undertook a major review of Singapore’s Coach Accreditation Framework which included Presenter/Assessor training and coach resource development.
-Julia returned to Australia in 2016 and is currently employed at Netball Australia as General Manager – Coach & International Development at Netball Australia which she held almost 3 years.
+Julia returned home in 2016 to take up the position of General Manager – Coach & International Development at Netball Australia which she held almost 3 years.
 An opportunity to progress her career led Julia to the Australian Football League where she currently holds the position of National Coach Development and Education Manager.

 |Sue Hawkins (Reappointed from April 1st, 2018)||

 Sue is a High Performance Coaching Contractor who previously worked for the NSW Institute of Sport as the Head coach of the Netball program, developing the next generation of ANZ players for NSW.

 |Dr Anita Navin (Reappointed from April 1st, 2018)||

 Dr Anita Navin was named UK Coach Educator of the Year in 2011 for her commitment to coach development with England Netball.